sortabrilliant/blockshots/readme.txt

 === Blockshots ===
 Contributors: sortabrilliant, mamaduka
-Tags: emoji, block
+Tags: screenshots, block
 Requires at least: 5.0
 Tested up to: 5.3.2
 Requires PHP: 5.6
-Stable tag: trunk
+Stable tag: 1.0.0
 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 The easiest way to make screenshots of your blocks.

 == Description ==
 What if I told you that you could take a screenshot of individual blocks (or multiple blocks if you group them) with just the click of the mouse?

 You can with blockshots.

+#### Sorta experimental
+This is one of those plugins that we made just to see if it could be done.
+It would be very hard to test every combination of blocks so if you run into any trouble please let us know as then we can work on making it even better.

+#### I like this, who do I have to thank?
+This plugin is brought to you by [sorta brilliant](https://sortabrilliant.com/) and [block garden](https://block.garden).

 == Screenshots ==
 1. Click and your done.

 == Changelog ==
-1.0.0 Initial Commit
+* 1.0.0 Initial Commit